lorinkoz/talk-djangoconau20-schemas/slides.md

 `django.contrib.sessions`

 -   Source of leaking authentication.
--   Must be equally strict or more strict than users.
+-   Must be equally strict or stricter than users.

 --